Migraines can be a real headache… Luckily, Dr. Hamawy is one of just a few surgeons in the United States who performs migraine surgery.

-Surgery can take from 2 to 6 hours depending on the number of areas to be addressed.
-Most patients go home the same day.
 Some discomfort is normal following surgery, however, there is usually not a lot of pain.
 When you are discharged, you will be given prescriptions to keep you more comfortable.
 You may shower the following day.
 Most patients return to work after one or two weeks, however, plan on having limited physical activity and restrictions against exercise for at least four weeks.

 Your follow-up visits will usually start five to seven days following your surgery for a checkup.
 During your postoperative visits, Dr. Hamawy will review activity limitations, incision care, and concerns you may have.
 Following this visit you will return in approximately 3 weeks, 3 months, 6 months and one year.